taha1048/Data-Cleaning-Transformation/README.md

       df['manufacturer'] = df['manufacturer'].fillna('unknown')
       df['model'] = df['model'].fillna('unknown')
-we also got some typos in the 'model' column so i used some regular expressions to find and fill them with 'unknown' if thr row contains a 'manufacurer' and drop them if not.
+we also got some typos in the 'model' column so i used some regular expressions to find and fill them with 'unknown' if the row contains a 'manufacurer' and drop them if not.

       # creating a mask for the condition
       mask = ((df['model'].str.contains('^[\W\d]+$') == True) & (df['manufacturer'] == 'unknown'))